ema-0/movies/README.md

 ## 1. How to run the application
 - Make sure you have **Docker** and **Docker Compose** installed.
-You can find all the documentation [here](https://www.docker.com/)
+You can find all the documentation [here](https://www.docker.com/).
-- Clone the repo
+- Clone the repo.
-- Move to the repo root directory `movies`
+- Move to the repo root directory `movies`.
 - Build the *Docker Image* and run the *Container*:
     ```console
     docker-compose up -d